 NOTE 1: The above UE autonomous removal of measId's applies only for measurement events A1, A2, A6, and also applies for events A3 and A5 if configured for PSCell and W2 and W3 and V1 and V2 and event involving reportSFTD-Meas set to pSCell, if configured.

 NOTE 2: When performed during re-establishment, the UE is only configured with a primary frequency (i.e. the SCell(s) and WLAN mobility set are released, if configured).

+NOTE 3: In case an NR PSCell is added and the network does not configure the UE to remove the measId associated to a reportConfig with an event involving reportSFTD-Meas set to neighborCells, the UE is allowed to remove this measId from the measIdList within the VarMeasConfig and remove the measurement reporting entry for this measId from the VarMeasReportList if included.